Seagrass Ecosystem Accounting

 - Associated habitat (meadows on sand, mud, or mixed substrates)

-Such national classifications should be designed to crosswalk to the IUCN GET Level 4 (ecosystem functional groups) to ensure international comparability.[12]
+National classifications should crosswalk to GET M1.1 to ensure international comparability (see TG-4.1 Section 3.2.4).[12]
 Detailed crosswalk tables between species assemblages and national classification schemes are expected to emerge as more countries compile seagrass accounts; in the interim, countries are encouraged to document their classification decisions to support future harmonisation.

 3.1.2 Mapping Challenges